-Regulation 24 sets out the prescribed purposes referred to by clause 88 of the Act.
+- 52. Regulation 24 sets out the prescribed purposes referred to by section 88 of the Act.
 These prescribed purposes are the assessment of eligibility for, or the calculation of benefits for, any benefit or entitlement associated with the worker's engagement.
-This includes:

-- remuneration and promotion as affected by seniority, - superannuation benefits, - leave entitlements, and - any entitlement to notice of termination of engagement.
+This includes: - remuneration and promotion as affected by seniority - superannuation benefits - · leave entitlements, and - any entitlement to notice of termination of engagement.